Symptoms | Diagnosis | Treatment Options | Heart Failure Management Clinic | For More Information

 Heart failure (also known as congestive heart failure) occurs when the heart is unable to effectively pump or fill with blood.
-Signs of heart failure run the gamut from mild to critical—from feeling winded to having kidney or liver failure.
+Heart failure symptoms run the gamut from mild to critical—from feeling winded to having kidney or liver failure.
 As the leading cause of hospitalizations nationwide, heart failure can often lead to reduced quality of life and death.

 Coronary artery disease and hypertension are key contributors to the development of congestive heart failure.
 However, heart valve disease, arrhythmias, viruses, lung disease or even medication side effects may also play a role.
 Since the reasons for heart failure are so varied, patients require precise diagnosis and careful treatment for the best outcomes.

 Our NorthShore Cardiovascular Institute offers a highly integrated, multidisciplinary approach to providing continuous care to heart failure patients throughout our hospital system.
-Our team of specialists includes cardiologists, cardiovascular and vascular surgeons, pulmonologists and imaging experts with extensive experience diagnosing and treating the disease with state-of-the-art therapies.
+Our team of specialists includes cardiologists, cardiovascular and vascular surgeons, pulmonologists and imaging experts with extensive experience diagnosing and treating congestive heart failure with state-of-the-art therapies.
 In addition to an environment of collaborative care, NorthShore’s leading-edge informatics or electronic medical records system ensures that we seamlessly coordinate our heart failure services from facility to facility.

 Congestive heart failure often doesn’t occur overnight.
 Symptoms of this progressive disease usually show up gradually and steadily worsen over a period of time.
-Common signs of heart failure include:
+Common heart failure symptoms include:

 - Shortness of breath after exertion, sometimes at rest and/or while sleeping